henriknilson/hiHats/README.md

 BusCounts
 =========

-An protorype built for andriod, to keep track of busrides and give points to the user.
+An prototype built for android, to keep track of busrides and give points to the user.

 ## Getting Started